-The Bid was required to be for a minimum of such number of Equity Shares so that the Bid Amount exceeds ₹ 100 million.
+The Bid must be for a minimum of such number of Equity Shares so that the Bid Amount exceeds ₹100 million.

-A Bid could not be submitted for over 60% of the QIB Portion.
-In case of a Mutual Fund, separate Bids by individual schemes of a Mutual Fund could be aggregated to determine the minimum application size of ₹ 100 million.
+A Bid cannot be submitted for over 60% of the QIB Portion.
+In case of a Mutual Fund, separate Bids by individual schemes of a Mutual Fund will be aggregated to determine the minimum application size of ₹100 million.